decred/politeiagui/CONTRIBUTING.md

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-**Do you intend to work an issue but you don't know what to pick?**
+**Do you intend to work on an issue but you don't know which one to pick?**

-- **If you are newcomer**, look for the 'good-first-issue' label in the issues list.
+- **If you are a newcomer**, look for the 'good-first-issue' label in the issues list.
 Those are the easiest ones to be dealt with.

 - **If you are already contributing**, prioritize the issues by weighing the value it will deliver to the end user and how fast you can write that code.
 Generally speaking, the labels 'bug', 'ux', 'enhancements' are good choices.
 They are generally faster to be handled and they deliver a good value to the end user.